-Staff is providing TPAC their official notification and requests they provide JPACT an approval recommendation of Resolution 22-52XX consisting of additions and changes or new projects which are required to be added to the MTIP enabling federal reviews and fund obligations to then occur in early Fall of 2022.
+TPAC recommends JPACT approve Resolution 22-5283 consisting of additions or changes to fifteen total projects to the MTIP enabling federal reviews and fund obligations to then occur in early Fall of 2022.

 A summary of the projects and amendment actions within the bundle are shown on the next pages.